- Home

 Request to Release Protected Information

 The Clerk & Comptroller’s Office is not authorized to release this information to anyone without consent.
-This may have an adverse effect for those planning to buy, sell, or refinance property.
+This may have an adverse effect on those planning to buy, sell, or refinance property.

 Applicants must request the release of information via the Request to Release Redacted Information Form.